victorvde/dota2_nohats/README.md

 # General
 ## What is this?
 Dota 2 nohats is a modification for Valve's Dota 2.
-Installing this mod overrides cosmetic files with default files.
+Installing this mod overrides cosmetic files with default files and removes in-game ads.
 Effectively it seems like nobody has cosmetics equipped.
 The page for this mod is <https://dota2nohats.neocities.org/>.